muratk5n/thirdwave/en/mbl/0119/2019/week03.md

 ---

-@TeodroseFikre
+"@TeodroseFikre

-Every politician, pundit and/or media personality who is "praising" Martin Luther King and leaving out King's harsh criticism of wars and economic inequalities are the worst kind of hypocrites, They are erasing his legacy while pretending to honor King's memory #RebrandingMLK
+Every politician, pundit and/or media personality who is "praising" Martin Luther King and leaving out King's harsh criticism of wars and economic inequalities are the worst kind of hypocrites, They are erasing his legacy while pretending to honor King's memory
+\#RebrandingMLK"

 ---

 That was some good shit Maher, w Koch brothers, paychecks.
 You will go far.
 I see future in you.

 ---